 - Wounds to the feet (especially if you have poor circulation to the feet).

 - Wounds with jagged edges.

-- Wounds contaminated with soil, manure, or faeces.
+- Wounds contaminated with soil, manure or stools (faeces).

 - Deep puncture wounds.